Authentic Lessons for 21st Century Learning

 Evaluate

-Have students respond on their own paper and turn it in to show their understanding of the content.
+Have students respond on their own paper.
+Students will turn in the exit ticket and any other handouts you wish in order to demonstrate their understanding of the content.

 Resources